VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 2. Copy this newly crafted URL to your text editor.
 This is the URL we will be using in a later step.

-    {{site.data.alerts.warning}} **NEVER EVER** put the token you generated in any of the files that will be committed to GitHub!
+    <strong>WARNING</strong>: **NEVER EVER** put the token you generated in any of the files that will be committed to GitHub!
 If you do so, GitHub will see it and (rightly) revoke your token!

 ## Connect to your printer via SSH